 If you enable this option, next to the Cancel button, they will also see the Reschedule button.
 By clicking on the Reschedule button, the dialog will pop up, and they will be able to reschedule the appointment for some available slot in the future.

-Don’t forget that in General Settings, you can set up minimum time required before canceling/rescheduling.
+Don’t forget that in General Settings, you can set up the minimum time required before canceling/rescheduling.

 How to Add Front-end Customers Panel to the Page